shreydadoo/APS360-Project-Sign-Language-Detection/README.md

 Machine learning is the process of a computer learning about real-life data using various models and algorithms.
 Part of it includes the classification of the input data which essentially means that it divides the input into different categories of outputs and guesses what the data might be.
-For example, if the input data is im- ages of animals, a possible classification could be into mammals or birds.
+For example, if the input data is images of animals, a possible classification could be into mammals or birds.
 To allow for these classifications, the model uses neural networks or a series of algorithms that implicitly understands the relationships between the data, much similar to our brain.
 The following sections of this paper are in relation to the progress of our